ericrswanny/ericrswanny.github.io/_posts/2023-05-03-Emacs-Comment-Toggle.md

 ## Emacs Comment Toggle

-Comment toggling is one of my most heavily used features of a development text editor.
-When I recently switched from vim to mainly using doom emacs, I was disapointed to find that there was no built in keybinding for comment toggling single lines or blocks.
+Comment toggling is one of my most heavily used features of a text editor.
+When I recently switched from vim to mainly doom emacs, I was disapointed to find that there was no built in keybinding for comment toggling single lines or blocks.
 After some googling, I found a system that works for me.

 Add this to your config.el.
 I use doom emacs, but this could be pretty easily tweaked to work with vanilla emacs as well.

+Just press `<leader>` (in my case, space), `c`, then `;` to toggle a line or block of selected lines between commented / uncommented.

 ```lisp
 ;; Comments or uncomments a region or line